Tabla de contenido

-- Easy: this tool is so well developed that it is a pleasure for anyone who installs it.
-And its API is incredibly easy to work with.
+- Easy: This tool is so well developed that it is a joy for anyone to install it.
+Plus, working with their API is incredibly easy.

-Integrates with your website: no more sending users to another URL.
-The entire payment process takes place in-house without even reloading the page, which is perfect for single page payments.
+Integrates with your website - no more sending users to another URL.
+The entire checkout process takes place inside without even reloading the page, which is perfect for one page checkouts.

 - Cheap: their rates are lower than those of the competition:

-- Security: in order to use Stripe it is essential that your website has an SSL certificate installed, i.e. your URL must start with https.
+- Security: in order to use Stripe it is essential that your website has an SSL certificate installed, that is, your URL must start with https.

 They also accept recurring subscription payments.

 - Advanced uses: it is a very powerful tool for large electronic marketplaces and marketplaces.
-If you want to take full advantage of the API, you will need programming skills or the help of a developer.
+If you want to get the most out of the API, you'll need programming skills or help from a developer.

-- Itis still a third-party tool: that means being exposed to its possible instability, rate changes …
+- It's still a third-party tool: that means being exposed to its possible instability, rate changes…

-- Not as popular as PayPal: users are not aware of Stripe’s advantages compared to PayPal and many continue to rely on the payment platform founded by Elon Musk, now owned by eBay.
+- Not as popular as PayPal: Users are unaware of Stripe's advantages over PayPal, and many continue to trust the payment platform founded by Elon Musk, now owned by eBay.

 - No immediate access to funds: Stripe processes the payment and sends the money to a linked bank account a few days later.